nico-i/scheinkoenig.de/README.md

 1. Changed the post-type of all projects to "post" instead of "project" to be able to query for them via WPGraphQL.
 2. Changed the read settings in WordPress from static site to display latest posts to be able to query for them via WPGraphQL.
 3. Made the "About" and "Contact" pages children of work page to ensure that the "Work" page is registered as the index.
+4. Changed the theme to Twenty Twenty Two to remove confusing config options.

 # Next.js WordPress Starter